 National Honor Society

-Major Area of Study: Business Administration
+Major Area of Study: Communications

 Tennis Balls For Chairs Project - 10,000 Balls for Dudley High School classrooms